TheHihie/VE-Props-LWMDS-Patch/README.md

 # VE-Props-LWMDS-Patch
-Adds LWM's Deep Storage compatability to some of the props in VE.
+Adds LWM's Deep Storage functionality to some of the props in VE.

 Supported props: